Types of Loans

 • when the build is complete

-• The builder gets paid by the bank when they reach a construction stage.
+• The builder gets paid by the bank on completion of the construction phases.

 • This set up is know as progressive drawdown and it means you only begin to pay interest on the amounts you've actually used.

-• Usually, construction loans are interest-only loans for the first 12 months or until the entire amount is drawn down, whichever comes first.
+• Usually, construction loans are interest-only loans for the construction period (normally 12-24 months) or until the entire amount is drawn down, whichever comes first.
+Your loan will then move to P&I repayments.
 You will then repay the principal and interest.

 • Features:

-• Interest only through construction phase, at end of term when loan converts to variable P&I usually additional repayments and redraw are available.
+• Interest only through construction phase, at end of term the loan converts to variable P&I.

 • Often referred to as a guarantor home loan, this product allows for family members, or in some cases someone else close to you, to provide security support (preferably an investment property but it can be owner occupied home) to assist in reducing Lenders Mortgage Insurance and allow you to purchase your first home.

-• As the homebuyer you are still the person responsible for the regular repayments but it you fail to make the repayments, the security support of the family member can be called on.
+• As the homebuyer you are still the person responsible for the regular repayments but if you fail to make the repayments, the security support of the family member can be called on.

 • This product if not available from all lenders and those that do provide have differing requirements so please contact our office for further information.